pkdevboxy/features/jvm/test-execution/with-junit/README.md

  - [x] Decent error message when another JVM component declares a dependency on a test suite.
  - [x] Decent error message when another JVM component declares a dependency a project that contains only a test suite.

+## New test cases

+- [ ] Conventional location is used for test sources if none declared
+- [ ] Decent error message when no repositories declared

 ## Implementation notes